smart-on-fhir/cumulus-library/docs/creating-studies.md

 # Since order is not important, if it makes more sense to you to define the stages
 # first and then list build_types later, go for it.

-# If you don't define a stage, we'll create a stage named 'default' automatically,
-# comprised of all stages, in the order they were defined.
-Otherwise, 'default'
+# We'll always create a build type called 'all' which will run all stages in the order
+# they are defined in the file.
+We'll also create a stage named 'default', if one does
+# not exists, which behaves the same all 'all', but you can override the default stage
-# should be the stage you usually want executed.
-Other stages can be run from
+# if you want a different behavior.
+Other stages can be run from the command line by
-# the commmand line by passing `-s stage_name`.
-We'll also create a stage called 'all'
-# that follows the same rules as how we create default
+# passing `-b build_target`

 [build_types]
 cohort = ['define_population', 'select_cohorts']
 counts = ['count_cohorts']

 # The stages section defines how queries/builders/workflows should be grouped
 # and ordered.
 A stage is a list of actions.
-We uses the double bracket notation
+Stages are run sequentially in order.

-# to add actions to the stages array.
-Stages can have the following items in them:
+# Actions can have the following fields:
 #   - 'description', which will be displayed in the CLI while the action is being run
 #   - 'files', which is a list of files to process (raw sql, python builders, or toml workflows)
 #   - 'action_type', which determines what the action does.
 Valid types:
 #      - 'serial' (default if action_type is not specified) runs the files in order, one at a time
 #      - 'parallel' will run the files concurrently, which is faster but assumes no interdependencies
-#      - 'submanifest' loads a list of actions from another file, in case you want to group
+#      - 'submanifest' loads a list of actions from another file.
+Those actions use the
-#        by a semantic context.
-Submanifest are otherwise like stages in syntax.
+#        same format as those from the main manifest

+# This double bracket defines a new array inside of stages, define_population
 [[stages.define_population]]
 description = 'Upload files defining some conditions & select patients' files = [
   'file_upload_workflow_definition.toml',
 ]
+# Using this same name again inside a double bracket causes a new item to be added
+# to the end of the define_population list.
 [[stages.define_population]]
 description = 'Select patients by characteristics' files = [